Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 - How recently you’ve been reviewed : old reviews signal an inactive practice

 The three businesses shown on the map above the regular search results, called the map pack, receive a significant majority of all clicks for local searches.
-If you’re not in it, you’re largely invisible for local searches regardless of how good your website is.

-Getting into the map pack comes down to three things, a fully completed Google Business Profile, a consistent stream of recent reviews, and clear signals on your website that you’re based in the area you’re targeting.
+- and clear signals on your website that you’re based in the area you’re targeting.

 Search for physiotherapists in your city as if you were a new patient.
 This shows your Google Business Profile from a patient’s perspective and helps you quickly spot things to improve.